jlevy/og-equity-compensation/README.md

 Although companies often want you to sign right away to save time and effort, if you’re doing it thoughtfully you’ll also be talking to the company (typically with a hiring manager, your future manager, or a recruiter, or some combination) multiple times before signing.
-This helps you negotiate details and offers you a chance to get to know the people, the company, and the role, so that you can make the best decision for your personal situation.
+This helps you negotiate details and gives you a chance to get to know the people you could be working with, the company, and the role, so that you can make the best decision for your personal situation.

 Things to look for in the
 [offer letter](https://www.glassdoor.com/blog/how-to-read-offer-letter/) include: